vasudev313/matlab/README.md

 # matlab
-This repository contains matlab codings on wireless communications
+This repository contains Matlab codings on wireless communication technologies like CDMA, OFDM and NOMA.
+The matlab codings are based on my Research works in wireless communication technology.